How it works

 The platform behind the pod.

 If you've ever tried to keep product information consistent across your website, your retailer pages, your label and a compliance file, you'll recognise the problem TalkPod is built for.
 Your product data already lives somewhere, and you don't want to maintain it in a second place.
 So TalkPod doesn't ask you to.
-We read your data from where it already sits, check it against the regulations that apply to your category, and put your product in front of a customer or an auditor in whatever form they're asking for.
+We read your data from where it already sits, check it against the regulations that apply to your category, and serve it as a conversational pod for your customers, as a Digital Product Passport for regulators, and as the richer content sitting behind the QR code on your packaging, all from a single shared data layer.
 The four stages on this page describe how that happens, and why it gets sharper the longer you run it.

 The loop